This conference will examine the next steps for developing carbon capture, usage, and storage (CCUS) in the UK.

 - Whole-system integration and accelerating the rollout of CCUS technology;

-- Sector priorities for growth - technology costs, providing long-term stability, and expanding use across industry;
+- Sector priorities for growth - technology costs, long-term stability, and expanding use across industry;

 - The 2050 net-zero emissions target and the role of CCUS;

-- Supporting deployment across the UK and next steps for decarbonising offshore oil and gas assets;
+- Deployment across UK and next steps for decarbonising offshore oil and gas assets;

-- Funding future projects - priorities including utilising the regulated asset base model, investor confidence, and reducing risks on return;
+- Funding future projects - utilising the regulated asset base model, investor confidence, and reducing risks on return;

 - Risk and responsibilities in new projects, and the insurance regime;